COCOMO Overview | FAQ | Home | Download COCOMO II Demo

 Ed Yourdon's web site has a lot of good links to books and people.

-Randy Jensen's decades of software estimating wisdom is condensed into the Sage tool
+Some of Randy Jensen's decades of software estimating wisdom is condensed into a Cost Estimating Guidebook and a new book.

 The IFPUG home page.